Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/diff.typ

 Classical multidimensional scaling
 was performed on the dissimilarity matrix (MultivariateStats.jl), and axes with negative eigenvalues were discarded.
+#add([Overall community variance explained by each axis
+is reported as the axis eigen value divided by the sum of positive eigen values.
+Pearson correlation (R) of the eigen vector with age at stool collection is also reported.

+Individual taxonomic features were assessed for associations with VEP features using MaAsLin v3
+@NickolsMaAsLin_3_Refi2024 with default parameters.
+For concurrent visits, the model tested was

+$ "species" ~ "vep" + "age_months" + "n_trials" $

+Where $"species"$ is the relative abundance of each taxon
+$"vep"$ is the nummerical value of the VEP feature (eg N1 latency),
+$"age_months"$ is the child's age at the time of stool collection, and $"n_trials"$ is the number of EEG trials retained at that visit.
+For models comparing separate visits (@figure4), values for $"species"$ and $"age_months"$ are from the earlier visit (from which the stool sample was collected) and $"vep"$ and $"n_trials"$ are from the later visit (when VEP was measured).
+In addition, longitudinal models also included the term $+ "age_diff"$, which is the number of months between stool collection and VEP measurement.])

 ==== Feature Set Enrichment Analysis (FSEA)